colbylwilliams/CustomVision/README.md

 ## Usage

-To get started using CustomVision, you need to provide the SDK with your [Training Key](https://www.customvision.ai/projects#/settings).
+To get started using CustomVision, you need to provide the SDK with your [Training Key](https://www.customvision.ai/projects#/settings) and [Prediction Key](https://www.customvision.ai/projects#/settings).

 If you're working with a single [project](https://www.customvision.ai/projects), you can also provide a default Project ID that will be used for every project operation _(instead of passing it in as a parameter every time)_.

-There are two ways to provide the Training Key and Project ID; programmatically, or by adding them to a plist file:
+There are two ways to provide the Training Key, Prediction Key, and Project ID; programmatically, or by adding them to a plist file:

 ### Programmatically

 The simplest way to provide these values and start using the SDK is to set the values programmatically:

 ```
 CustomVisionClient.defaultProjectId     = "CUSTOM_VISION_PROJECT_ID"
 CustomVisionClient.shared.trainingKey   = "CUSTOM_VISION_TRAINING_KEY"
+CustomVisionClient.shared.predictionKey = "CUSTOM_VISION_PREDICTION_KEY"

 CustomVisionClient.shared.getIterations { r in
     // r.resource is [Iteration]